 One of the basic tools of technical analysis is the bar chart, where the open, close, high, and low prices of stocks or other financial instruments are embedded in bars which are plotted as a series of prices over a specific time period.
 Bar charts allows traders to see patterns more easily.
-In other words, each bar is actually just a set of 4 prices for a given day, or some other time period, that is connected by a bar in a specific way—hence, it is often referred to as a price bar.
+In other words, each bar is actually just a set of 4 prices for a given day, or some other time period, connected by a bar in a specific way — called a price bar.

 A price bar shows the opening price of the financial instrument, which is the price at the beginning of the time period, as a left horizontal line, and the closing price, which is the last price for the period, as a right horizontal line.
 These horizontal lines are also called tick marks.
 The high price is represented by the top of the bar and the low price is depicted by the bottom of the bar.

 Another type of chart used in technical analysis is the candlestick chart, so called because the main component of the chart representing prices looks like a candlestick, with a thick body, called the real body, and usually a line extending above and below it, called the upper shadow and lower shadow, respectively.
 The top of the upper shadow represents the high price, while the bottom of the lower shadow represents the low price.
 Patterns are formed both by the real body and the shadows.
 Candlestick patterns are most useful over short periods of time, and mostly have significance at the top of an uptrend or the bottom of a downtrend, when the patterns most often signify a reversal of the trend.